Tips For Helping Families With Special Needs

 Special needs individuals include those who receive SSI (Supplemental Security Income), Medicaid health insurance, or other needs based programs.

-COSTLY MISTAKE NUMBER ONE: Disinheriting the child.
+COSTLY MISTAKE NUMBER ONE: Disinheriting the Child

 Many disabled people rely on SSI, Medicaid or other government benefits to provide food and shelter.
 Some people with special needs children may have been advised to disinherit their disabled child – the child who needs their help most – to protect the child’s public benefits.
 But these benefits rarely provide more than basic needs.
-And this “solution” does not allow you to help your child or other disabled love one after you becomes incapacitated or pass away.
+And this “solution” does not allow you to help your child or other disabled loved ones after you become incapacitated or pass away.
 When a child requires, or is likely to require, governmental assistance to meet his or her basic needs, parents, grandparents and others who love the child should consider establishing a Special Needs Trust.

-It is unnecessary and in fact poor planning to disinherit a special needs child.
+Planning Tip: It is unnecessary and in fact poor planning to disinherit a special needs child.
 People with special needs beneficiaries should consider a Special Needs Trust to protect that beneficiary’s public benefits and care for the special needs beneficiary during your incapacity or after your death.

 COSTLY MISTAKE NUMBER TWO: Procrastination